Skip to main content

 Overview

-Actaea racemosa is an upright herbaceous perennial reaching 4–7 feet (1.2–2.1 m) tall in flower with a spread of 24–36 inches (60–90 cm), forming a large clump of bold compound foliage.
-It is the largest native *Actaea* in eastern North America and one of the tallest shade-garden perennials for temperate climates.
-Leaves are large, two to three times ternately compound, 18–30 inches (45–75 cm) wide overall, with sharply toothed leaflets, medium to dark green.
-Flowers are tiny, white, with numerous stamens, produced in long wand-like racemes 12–24 inches (30–60 cm) long on arching stems in July through August.
-The flowers produce a faint, musky odor that attracts flies and beetles for pollination.
-After bloom, small black to dark brown capsular fruits develop on the raceme.
-Actaea racemosa was formerly classified as Cimicifuga racemosa; both names appear in the literature.
-The roots have a long history of use in traditional medicine among eastern North American Indigenous peoples, and the plant remains commercially harvested as a botanical supplement.
-Not acutely toxic, but ingestion of large quantities of roots or plant material causes GI distress.
+Actaea racemosa is a large upright herbaceous perennial in the family Ranunculaceae native to eastern North America, reaching 4-7 feet (1.2-2.1 m) tall in flower with a spread of 24-36 inches (60-90 cm) and forming a large clump of bold compound foliage.
+The species is the tallest native Actaea in eastern North America.
+Leaves are large, two to three times ternately compound, 18-30 inches (45-75 cm) wide overall, with sharply toothed leaflets, medium to dark green.
+From July through August the plant bears long wand-like racemes 12-24 inches (30-60 cm) long on arching stems carrying tiny white flowers 0.25 inch (6 mm) wide with numerous prominent stamens.
+The flowers emit a faint musky odor that attracts flies and beetles for pollination.
+Small black to dark brown capsular fruits develop on the raceme after bloom.
+Actaea racemosa was formerly classified as Cimicifuga racemosa, and both names appear in horticultural and botanical literature.
+The roots have a recorded history of use in traditional medicine among Indigenous peoples of eastern North America, and the plant continues to be commercially harvested for botanical supplements.
+All parts contain glycoside compounds; ingestion of plant material or roots in quantity causes gastrointestinal distress and can be toxic to humans, pets, and livestock.

 Native Range

-Actaea racemosa is native to eastern North America, ranging from southern Ontario and Massachusetts south to Georgia and Tennessee, occurring in moist, humus-rich deciduous forest understories, particularly under oaks, maples, and beeches.
-It grows on slopes and in coves with consistently moist, well-drained soils at elevations from sea level to 4,500 feet (1,370 m).
+Actaea racemosa is native to eastern North America, ranging from southern Ontario and Massachusetts south to Georgia and Tennessee.
+It grows in moist, humus-rich deciduous forest understories beneath oaks, maples, and beeches, on slopes and in coves with consistently moist well-drained soils from sea level to 4,500 feet (1,370 m) elevation.

 Suggested Uses

-Planted in shaded woodland gardens, native plant borders, and naturalized areas at 24–36 inch (60–90 cm) spacing.
-The tall white July–August racemes add vertical structure to the shade garden in midsummer.
-Suited to moist, shaded sites in zones 3–8; particularly appropriate for native woodland gardens in eastern North America.
-The bold compound foliage provides substantial textural mass through the growing season.
-Not suited to dry soils, alkaline conditions, or hot sunny sites.
+Planted in shaded woodland gardens, native plant borders, and naturalized areas at 24-36 inch (60-90 cm) spacing.
+The tall white July-August racemes add vertical structure to the midsummer shade garden, and the bold compound foliage carries textural mass through the growing season.
+Combined with Hosta, Polygonatum, and Dryopteris in native eastern North American woodland plantings in zones 3-8.
+Not suited to dry soils, alkaline conditions, hot sunny sites, pasture settings with grazing livestock, or gardens frequented by unsupervised children because all parts are toxic if ingested in quantity.

 How to Identify

-Actaea racemosa is identified in bloom by the tall wand-like white racemes, 12–24 inches (30–60 cm) long, rising 4–7 feet (1.2–2.1 m) above large compound green foliage in July–August.
-The combination of raceme length, plant height, and large bipinnate-to-tripinnate leaves with sharply toothed leaflets is distinctive among eastern woodland perennials.
-Distinguished from Actaea simplex cultivars by green (not dark purple or bronze) foliage, earlier bloom (July–August vs. September–October), taller stature, and faint musky rather than sweet fragrance.
-Distinguished from A. pachypoda by much greater height and wand-form racemes vs. short cylindrical racemes.
+Identified in bloom by tall wand-like white racemes 12-24 inches (30-60 cm) long rising 4-7 feet (1.2-2.1 m) above large bipinnate to tripinnate compound leaves 18-30 inches (45-75 cm) wide with sharply toothed leaflets, in July and August.
+The combination of raceme length, plant height, and compound leaf structure separates it from most other eastern woodland perennials.
+Separated from Actaea simplex cultivars by green (not purple or bronze) foliage, earlier bloom (July-August vs. September-October), taller stature, and faint musky (rather than sweet) fragrance.
+Separated from Actaea pachypoda by much greater height and elongated wand-form racemes vs. short cylindrical racemes.

 Appearance